-String Operations Pattern Matching - an Implementation
+Pattern Matching - a Comment

-The find_match() function behaves a little differently than the strstr() function.
+The find\match() function behaves a little differently than the strstr() function.
 It returns the index of the text string element that stores the first character of the pattern or -1 if it is unable to locate the pattern.
 First, the function counts the lengths (the number of characters) of both strings.
 Next in the for loop it checks every element of the text string to locate the first character of the pattern.
 If it finds the character then it performs the while loop as long as the subsequent characters in the text string match the next characters in the pattern or if the pattern ends.
-The latter is detected in the ${\tt if}$ statement.
+The latter is detected in the if statement.
 If the condition is satisfied then the pattern is located and the i-th element of the text string stores its first character.
 Therefore, the function returns the value of the i variable.
 If the condition is false then the function checks subsequent characters of the text string.

-String Operations Pattern Matching - a Comment
+Pattern Matching - a Comment